 Photo: Archivo Histórico del Ejército del Aire.

 Ok, it’s not an aircraft, but this seminal jet record “car” looked the part.
-A “So-Cal” hotrodder, young Craig Breedlove took in the early 1960’s with his creation a huge step ahead.
-More an aircraft than a car, Spirit of America didn’t disappoint: it made its creator the first man to achieve 400 mph (640 km/h) during a land speed record in Sept, 1963.
+In the early 1960s “So-Cal” hotrodder Craig Breedlove took with his creation a huge step forward in land speed records.
+More an aircraft than a car, Spirit of America made its creator the first man to achieve 400 mph (640 km/h) during a land speed record set in Sept, 1963.

-Gorgeous rear end, in fact a surplus GE J47 jet engine from a F-86 Sabre.
-Photo taken from the classic book of Cyril Posthumus, “Land Speed Record”.
+Gorgeous rear end, in fact a surplus GE J47 jet engine of a F-86 Sabre.
+Photo taken from the classic book of Cyril Posthumus: “Land Speed Record”.

 It’s a very hot summer my friends, at least here in Spain: